 We also offer our students $8,000 over the course of their PhD career to present their research or serve as discussants at eligible conferences, and an additional $3,000 to help defray expenses related to their thesis research.
 Students whose thesis research has an international focus may apply for additional funds from the Engaging Emerging Markets Centre.

+*The funding amount will increase significantly if students win an Ontario Graduate Scholarship, SSHRC Fellowship, and other eligible scholarships.
 To remain eligible for support, students must demonstrate acceptable progress in their studies and maintain full-time registration in the program.
+The funding package is given to students for four years.

 Residents of India may also consider a loan from their home country by contacting HDFC Bank.